v-boyko/kirby-minigallery/README.md

 For a custom CSS class of the block use `class:classname`.

-For a custom CSS class of the thumb use 'img-class:classname'.
+For a custom CSS class of the thumb use `img-class:classname`.

 The rest of the available options relate to the Thumb plugin.
 So it is possible to set the maximum width and height like this: `width:240` and `height:320`.